tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

       ...
 ```

-If we have an antiquoted variable `$x` surely we can use `reify 'x` to
+If we have an antiquoted variable `$x`, surely we can use `reify 'x` to
-learn the Haskell type?
-This doesn't quite work, because type checking
+learn the Haskell type.
+Well, this doesn't quite work, because type checking
 is not finished when `reify` is evaluated.
-And from then on, we went
+Thenceforth, we went
 downhill proposing patches to Template Haskell in order to get our hands
 on the inferred types.

-If you want to check it, here there is the list of related issues for
+If you want to check it, here there are the related issues for
 your amusement
 ([1](https://ghc.haskell.org/trac/ghc/wiki/TemplateHaskell/Reify),
 [2](https://ghc.haskell.org/trac/ghc/ticket/12777),
 [3](https://ghc.haskell.org/trac/ghc/ticket/12778),
 [4](https://ghc.haskell.org/trac/ghc/ticket/13608)).

-After many discussions with Simon Peyton Jones, and a great deal of
+After many discussions with Simon Peyton Jones, and some deal of
 creative hacking, we could kind of get the inferred types for antiquoted
 variables, but only for as long as the java quasiquotation didn't appear
 inside Template Haskell brackets (`[| ... |]`).
 Moreover, we made no
-progress at all getting the expected type of the quasiquotation.
+progress getting the expected type of the quasiquotation.
-Every idea we came up required difficult compromises in the design.
+Every idea we came up with, required difficult compromises in the design.
 In the meantime, we had to choose between checking at runtime the type
 of the values returned by quasiquotations or using unsafe coercions.